dvanhorn/pcf/README.md

   predicates written in PCF and higher-order contracts, written `(C ... -> C)`.
 The monitor of a contract against a computation is written `(C ⚖ M)`.
-When a contract fails, `blame` is signalled (although this simplified model does not indicate _who_ is to blame).
+When a contract fails, `blame` is signalled and indicates who is to blame.

 * __Symbolic CPCF ('CPCF)__: an extension of Contract PCF endowed with symbolic values written `(• T C ...)`, which represents an